explooosion/Agm-Direction-Docs/source/featured/marker.md

 ##### ⭐️ Custom infoWindow

-Need to create custom marker to bind infoWindow.
+You need to create custom marker to use infoWindow.

 - infoWindow: string | (default: *addr* )